 Carla Marshall has 10+ years of experience in video marketing, social media management, content marketing, DRM, and SEO.
 She was previously Editor in Chief at ReelSEO.com, and as a journalist and video marketer, she's covered news stories, creator journeys, and digital-first publishing initiatives across all the major online video platforms.
 She is YouTube Certified and a judge for the Shorty Awards, as well as the UK, US, Canadian, Global, and EU Search Awards.

-Obligatory disclaimer: Please note that this post is an overview of how copyright works on YouTube.
+Disclaimer: This post is an overview of how copyright works on YouTube.
 Please consult a lawyer if you need advice on a specific case.

 - The rights holder can claim the revenue on your video if you have used their content.